More than 100 evacuated and two taken to hospital as fire engulfs building

 Local MP Margaret Mullane said the fire had resulted in “minimal” injuries because of the swift response of the emergency services.

-In a post on X, the Dagenham and Rainham MP wrote: “Terrible scenes in Dagenham this morning as @LondonFire tackle the blaze at Freshwater Rd.
+In a post on X, formerly Twitter, the Dagenham and Rainham MP wrote: “Terrible scenes in Dagenham this morning as @LondonFire tackle the blaze at Freshwater Rd.

 “Thanks to their rapid response injury was minimal.
 I will be visiting the rescue centre today to see what help and support I can offer the residents and businesses who have lost everything.”